On the Minimax Regret in Online Ranking with Top-k Feedback: Summary of Results

 \section{Summary of Results}

 We first summarize our main results before delving into technical details.
 We remind the reader that we assume that the adversary is oblivious and the time horizon is $T$.
-We operate under non-contextual\footnote{That is, there is no side information/features/context associated with the $m$ objects being ranked.} top-$k$ feedback model with $m$ objects. \begin{enumerate} \item The minimax regret rate for PL, SL, and DCG is $\Theta(T^{2/3})$ for $k=1,2,...,m-2$ and is $\tilde{\Theta}(T^{1/2})$ for $k=m-1,m$. \item The minimax regret rate for P@n is $\tilde{\Theta}(T^{1/2})$ for $1 \le k \le m$. \item The minimax regret rate for P@n can be achieved by an efficient algorithm that needs only $O(\mathrm{poly}(m))$ rounds and has per-round time complexity $O(\mathrm{poly}(m))$. \end{enumerate}
+We operate under a non-contextual top-$k$ feedback model with $m$ objects.\footnote{`Non-contextual' means that there is no side information/features/context associated with the $m$ objects being ranked.} \begin{enumerate} \item The minimax regret rate for PL, SL and DCG is $\Theta(T^{2/3})$ for $k=1,2,...,m-2$ and is $\Theta(T^{1/2})$ for $k=m-1,m$. \item The minimax regret rate for P@n is $\Theta(T^{1/2})$ for $1 \le k \le m$. \item The minimax regret rate for P@n can be achieved by an efficient algorithm that needs only $O(\mathrm{poly}(m))$ rounds and has per-round time complexity $O(\mathrm{poly}(m))$. \end{enumerate}